Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

-Final verdict: The Klein Tools MM400 Multimeter is among the best budget multimeters for electrician apprentices and electronics hobbyists due to its reasonable price and standard features.
+Final verdict: The Klein Tools MM400 is among the best budget multimeter for electrician apprentices and electronics hobbyists due to its reasonable price and standard features.

 Featuring True RMS technology, low impedance function, and pass filter and dual thermocouples, this multimeter can assist HVAC professionals and electrical engineers in maintaining, troubleshooting or fixing electrical systems even in the most challenging conditions.

-What’s more, the AM-570 Multimeter allows users to easily read both micro-and milliamps, which is hardly found in the same segment multimeters.
+What’s more, the AM-570 allows users to easily read both micro and milliamps, which is hardly found in the same segment multimeter.